Dedication

 This work, City of God in Exile, is humbly laid at the feet of the Most Holy Trinity: Father, Son, and Holy Ghost, from Whom all truth proceeds, by Whom is sustained, and to Whom all glory must return.

-It is consecrated to the Most Sacred Heart of Jesus Christ, Eternal High Priest and King of kings, burning furnace of and inexhaustible source of mercy, in Whom the perfect sacrifice is offered and through Whom lives, suffers, and triumphs.
-In an age that rejects His reign, this work is placed beneath His Kingship, that every word may serve His truth and every soul be drawn to His altar.
+It is consecrated to the Most Sacred Heart of Jesus Christ, Eternal High Priest and King of kings, burning furnace of and inexhaustible source of mercy.
+Beneath His Kingship, may every word serve truth, every warning serve , and every soul be drawn more faithfully to His altar.

-It is offered in filial devotion to the Sorrowful and Immaculate Heart of Mary, Our Lady of Sorrows, who stood faithful beneath the Cross when the visible appeared to be overthrown, and who remains the living image of in her Passion: sorrowful, faithful, and unconquered.
+It is offered with filial love to the Sorrowful and Immaculate Heart of Mary, Our Lady of Sorrows, who met her Son upon the way of the Cross, stood faithful beneath Him on , and remains the most image of in her Passion: sorrowful, obedient, maternal, and unconquered.
+May she receive this work as a small offering placed beneath her mantle, and use whatever good is found in it for the glory of her Divine Son.

-It is entrusted to the paternal guardianship of St. Joseph, Terror of Demons and Protector of the , who preserves the faithful , defends the domestic , shelters the life of in times of darkness and exile, and guards with quiet fidelity all that belongs to Christ.
+It is entrusted to St. Joseph, Terror of Demons and Protector of the , who guards the hidden life of Christ, shelters the household of faith, and teaches quiet fidelity when the world is loud with rebellion.

-It is placed under the protection of St. Michael the Archangel, Prince of the Heavenly Host, who casts down Satan, defends in battle, and bears the sword lifted against the ancient serpent, standing guard over souls in the hour of trial.
+It is placed under the protection of St. Michael the Archangel, Prince of the Heavenly Host, who casts down Satan, defends in battle, and stands guard over souls in the hour of trial.

-And in humble gratitude, this work remembers St. Barbara, virgin and martyr, asking her intercession that all who encounter this work may be preserved from sudden death, not be left to die without the , be strengthened in , and be granted perseverance unto the end.
+It remembers St. Barbara, virgin and martyr, asking her intercession that souls may be preserved from sudden death, strengthened in , not left without the helps of , and granted perseverance unto the end.

-It remembers also with gratitude my son, Patrick Kearney, whose patient labor gave this work a visible home upon the web.
-Those who wish may visit his work at lumalien.com.
+It remembers with gratitude my son, whose labor gave this work a visible home.

 If a personal word may be permitted, it is this: whatever good is intended in these pages is intended from love of souls.
-This work is written for souls who have been misled, wounded, scattered, wearied, or left half-famished in a time of confusion; for souls who still desire the truth, the true Mass, the true , and the safe way of Christ's ; for souls who need not flattery, but light; not novelty, but fidelity; not false peace, but saving mercy.
-If there is any earnestness here, it comes from that desire that souls be helped, warned, strengthened, and brought home to God.
+This work is written for the misled, the wounded, the scattered, the weary, and those left half-famished in a time of confusion; for souls who still desire truth, the true Mass, the true , and the safe way of Christ's .
+May they find here not flattery, but light; not novelty, but fidelity; not , but saving mercy.

-May all who enter here be fortified in truth, preserved from error, strengthened in sacrifice, and made ready to suffer with in her Passion, that they may also reign with her in glory.
+May all who enter here be fortified in truth, preserved from error, strengthened in sacrifice, and brought more deeply under the maternal care of Our Lady, that they may suffer faithfully with in her Passion and one day rejoice with her in glory.

 Given on the Feast of the Seven Sorrows of the Blessed Virgin Mary, Friday in Passion Week, March 27, 2026.